blin/proof-checking-euclid/README.md

 and https://github.com/GeoCoq/GeoCoq specifically.

-Most of the code here is a direct translation but with the following changes:

-* Custom tactics are not used.
-* `auto` tactic and the like are not used.
+Most of the code here is a direct translation but `auto` tactic and the like are not used.
 The goal is to be able to follow how the proof unfolds.

 ## Reading order